Bob Hope filmography

-Hope's feature film debut would come in The Big Broadcast of 1938.(although he made his debut in film short Going Spanish).
-Hope would continue to act, in addition to stand-up comedy USO performances for American military personnel that where stationed overseas, his final starring feature theatrical release was the comedy Cancel My Reservation in 1972, (although he would feature in the 1986 made for TV film A Masterpiece of Murder).
-He would retire in 1997.
+Hope's feature film debut came in The Big Broadcast of 1938.(although he made his debut in film short Going Spanish).
+Hope continued to act, in addition to stand-up comedy USO performances for American military personnel that were stationed overseas.
+Hope's last starring role in a theatrical feature film was the 1972 comedy Cancel My Reservation; his final starring role in a film was the 1986 made-for-television movie A Masterpiece of Murder).
+He retired in 1998.